Skip to main content

 Read the News Article

 Thank you for your interest in the Software Engineering Master’s Degree M.S.S.E program at West Virginia University!
-Attend a Virtual Information Session and learn more about the Software Engineering Master’s Degree M.S.S.E program.
+There are no information sessions scheduled at this time.

 Ann Clayton profile image.